tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Each DTLS record MUST fit within a single datagram.
 In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any PMTU estimates obtained from the record layer.
+For more information about PMTU issues see {{pmtu-issues}}.

 Multiple DTLS records MAY be placed in a single datagram.
 Records are encoded consecutively.
 The length field from DTLS records containing that field can be